 Uniforms are costly and you may be entitled to the Back to School Clothing and Footwear Allowance (BTSCFA).
-Contact services.mywelfare.ie to find out more.
+You can find out more about this at citizensinformation.ie.

 Most schools will have policies about lunch items so make sure that you find out what is ok for your school.
 Healthy lunches can include simple sandwiches or salads, pieces of fruit, cheese and water.